The one where the Doctor plays environmentalist.

-- Cannot Spit It Out: A lot of people seem to think this is a plot hole, but it's really just traditional British culture.
-Everybody's already trying to get back to the TARDIS, so explaining the poisoning would just hurt them unnecessarily.
+- Poor Communication Kills: Barbara gets poisoned and gets progressively more ill as the serial goes on, but hides it.
+A lot of people seem to think this is a plot hole, but it's really just traditional British culture, stiff upper lip and all that.
+Everybody's already trying to get back to the TARDIS, so she feels explaining the poisoning would hurt them unnecessarily.

-- Pyro Maniac: The Doctor seems very enthusiastic about causing a gas explosion.
+- Pyromaniac: The Doctor seems very enthusiastic about causing a gas explosion.

 - Well-Intentioned Extremist: Smithers believes initially that his pesticide is the only way to avoid world starvation.

 - Yank the Dog's Chain: the uncontrollable TARDIS lands by chance back on Earth in Ian and Barbara's home period (early-60's England), but they're an inch tall and have no way of getting back to normal without taking off and getting lost again.